freifunk/projects.freifunk.net-contents/collections/_projects/retroshare.web-interface.md

 ---
 collaborating_projects:
   - retroshare
-desc: "Finalise the Retoshare Web Interface"
+desc: "Improve the existing Javascript Web Interface of the Retroshare project by adding the missing pages and functionalities"
 developers_involved: []
 difficulty: easy
 size: half-time